Raphael-Boichot/JANAF-thermochemical-tables-to-NASA-Glenn-coefficients-converter/README.md

 ## Example of entry data: the [JANAF table for Carbon dioxide](https://janaf.nist.gov/pdf/JANAF-FourthEd-1998-Carbon.pdf)
 ![](Example.png)

-The deal is to turn this ugly table into these fancy polynomials:
+The deal is to turn this ugly table into these fancy polynomials.
+Of course it has been made for many usual gases, but some remains under this form, and no luck, you could need them for your calculations.

 ## The NASA formalism for thermochemical data
 ![](Polynomials.png)